 No, you can only integrate one Jira project per roadmap.
 This applies even if you try to use JQL to pull in multiple projects.
-However, the solution to this is to integrate each project into separate roadmaps then create a Master Roadmap that rolls up each of the project roadmaps.
-You can read more on Master Roadmaps here.
+However, the solution to this is to integrate each project into separate roadmaps then create a Portfolio Roadmap that rolls up each of the project roadmaps.
+You can read more on Portfolio Roadmaps here.

 What's the value of JQL?